nazavode/nazavode.github.io/content/post/aliasing.md

 {{< / highlight >}}

-Even this time we were able to let the compiler **drop the second load instruction**.
-This time we expoited **the `restrict` qualifier that tells the compiler that a restrcted pointer has no aliases at all**.
+Even this time we were able to let the compiler **drop the second load instruction**, the only load from memory we have here is at instruction `10`.
+This time we exploited **the `restrict` qualifier that tells the compiler that a restricted pointer has no aliases at all**.
 Of course the [standard][iso-doc] states precisely the meaning of the `restrict` qualifier:

 > An object that is accessed through a `restrict`-qualified pointer has a